Bulldogs edge Raiders, 2-1

-ALCOLA — Playing its first game north of the Maxon-Dixon line, the Brookville Raiders traveled not so quite south again for what turned out to be a pitcher’s duel at Redbank Valley Municipal Park.
+Well, he was a little picky on his team’s performance after Monday’s 2-1 win over Brookville at Redbank Valley Municipal Park.
+But just a little.

-In the cozy confines, it was the host Bulldogs who scratched across the go-ahead run on Tyler Hetrick’s two-out infield single in the bottom of the fifth to break a 1-1 tie.
+Surprisingly in the cozy confines of their home park, the Bulldogs scratched across the go-ahead run on Tyler Hetrick’s two-out infield single in the bottom of the fifth to break a 1-1 tie.
 After getting five strong innings from freshman right-hander Jaxon Huffman, the Bulldogs turned to senior Tate Minich to get the final six outs to save their 2-1 win.

 Huffman went five innings, striking out nine and walking two while hitting two batters.
 Tate Minich retired all six batters he faced in the sixth and seventh to notch is first-ever six-out save.